Te Komihana Tauhokohoko Commerce Commission

 -

-The Commerce Commission has decided to issue a statement of issues relating to the application from Beijer Ref Holdings Limited (Beijer Ref) to acquire 100% of the shares in Refrigeration Specialties Limited (Refspecs). -
+The Commerce Commission has published a statement of unresolved issues relating to an application from Mohawk Industries, Inc. seeking clearance for it, or any interconnected body corporate of Mohawk, to acquire 100% of the shares of Bremworth Limited. -

 Latest publications